stephengaito/rss2mail/doc/usingLMTP.md

 target you give rss2mail ("hourly") must be in one or more of your feed descriptions contaided in your feeds directory.

+## Local installation

+Ensure you have [Hen]() installed:

+>  gem install hen

+Then in the root of the rss2mail source type:

+>  rake gem

+This will create a pkg directory containing rss2mail-x.x.x.gem

+Move this file to the server on which you want to use rss2mail and then
+type:

+>  gem install rss2mail-x.x.x.gem